Entering the European market for tropical frozen fruit

 - Consult the Sustainability Map database for information on a wide range of sustainability labels and standards.

-- Check the guidelines for imports of organic products into the European Union to familiarise yourself with the requirements of the European organic market.
+- Check the guidance for importing organic food to the UK to familiarise yourself with the requirements of the UK organic market.

 2. Through what channels can you get tropical frozen fruit on the European market?

-Most tropical frozen fruit in Europe is used by the food processing industry but the share of retail and food service sales is growing as consumption of smoothies and healthy snacks grows.
+The largest quantity of tropical frozen fruit in Europe is used by the food processing industry but the share of retail and foodservice sales is increasing due to increasing consumption of smoothies and healthy snacks.

 A high share of imported tropical frozen fruit goes to the food processing industry, such as bakeries and the dairy industry.
-There is no exact data, but the food processing segment is roughly estimated at around 70% of the European tropical frozen fruit market.
-This is followed by the retail and food service segments.
-Convenient and fast-to-prepare foods that are healthy, such as smoothies, are increasingly popular, boosting retail and food service sales.
+There are no exact data, but the food processing segment is roughly estimated at a 70% share of the European tropical frozen fruit market.
+This is followed by the retail and foodservice segment.
+Healthy, convenient and faster-to-prepare foods, such as smoothies, are gaining in popularity.
+As such, retail and foodservice sales are increasing.

-Figure 1: End market segments for tropical frozen fruit in Europe
+Figure 2: End-market segments for tropical frozen fruit in Europe

 Food Industry Segment